Information-Theoretic Foundations for Machine Learning: Meta-Learning

 \end{theorem} \begin{proof}

-\end{proof} Notably, the term which decays linearly in $T$ indicates that once the mixture is learned, the only information which must be deduced from each document is its mixture index.
+\end{proof} Notably, the term which decays linearly in $T$ indicates that once the transformer weights of the sampled models are learned, the only information which must be deduced from each document is its index.
 As a result, the error grows logarithmically in $N$ (the size of the mixture) and decays linearly in $T$ (the length of the intra-task sequence).
-Notably, the first term scales linearly in the product of the parameter count and depth of the transformer model.
+The first term scales linearly in the product of the parameter count and depth of the transformer model.
 Furthermore it also scales linearly in $R\ln(1+M/R)$, the expected number of unique mixture elements from $M$ documents.
-Notably, this component of the error decays linearly in $MT$, so it will decay both as the number of documents and the number of tokens per document grow.
-As a result, for a pre-training dataset with sufficiently large $M$, this portion of the error could become negligible, which would indicate that the loss incurred by ICL would eventually be $\approx \ln(N)/T$.
-This is intuitive as once the relevant mixture elements have been learned, the algorithm just has to disambiguate which index the next document belongs to.
+This component of the error decays linearly in $MT$, so it will decay both as the number of documents and the number of tokens per document grow.
+As a result, for a pre-training dataset with sufficiently large $M$, this portion of the error could become negligible, which would indicate that the loss would eventually be dominated by $\ln(N)/T$.
+This is intuitive as once the transformer weights have been learned, the algorithm just has to disambiguate which index the next document belongs to.

 \begin{summary} \begin{itemize} \item Meta-learning consists of a random process $(X_t^{(m)}: m, t \in \Z_{++})$ of observations.
-For any fixed $m$, $(X_0^{(m)}, X_1^{(m)}, \ldots)$ represents the data associated with a particular \emph{task} indexed by $m$. \item The \emph{meta-parameters} $\psi$, represent information which is shared \emph{across} tasks. \item The \emph{intra-task parameters} $(\theta_1, \theta_2, \ldots)$ are iid when conditioned on $\psi$ and for all $m$, $X_{0:\infty}^{(m)}\perp \psi|\theta_m$. \item A meta-learning algorithm produces for each $(m,t) \in [M] \times [T]$, a predictive distribution $P_{m,t}$ of $X_{t+1}^{(m)}$ after observing the concatenated history which we denote by
+For any fixed $m$, $(X_0^{(m)}, X_1^{(m)}, \ldots)$ represents the data associated with a particular \emph{task} indexed by $m$. \item The \emph{meta-parameters} $\psi$, represent information which is shared \emph{across} tasks. \item The \emph{intra-task parameters} $(\theta_1, \theta_2, \ldots)$ are iid when conditioned on $\psi$ and for all $m$, $X_{0:\infty}^{(m)}\perp \psi|\theta_m$. \item A meta-learning algorithm $\pi$ produces for each $(m,t) \in [M] \times [T]$, a predictive distribution $P_{m,t}$ of $X_{t+1}^{(m)}$ after observing the concatenated history which we denote by